 I am not a historian.
 But I am trying to summarize here the history of Bangladesh's Independence for those who would like to have an idea about it.

 In 1947 Indian subcontinent got its independence from British rule and were divided into Pakistan & India.
-The division was on the notion of two-nation theory, Hindu & Muslim.
+The division was on the notion of two-nation theory, separate religious states of Hindu & Muslim.
 Some say that the British invoked the Hindu Muslim riots, some say the shrewd politicians, but these grim incidents led people nodding to this partitions and thought if the Hindu's and Muslims had a separate country, there would be no such violence.
 But wrong again.
-What would happen to most of the Hindus in Pakistan and Muslims in India, who were living in harmony since long?
+What happened to most of the Hindus in Pakistan and Muslims in India, who were living in harmony since long?
 Pakistan was divided into two portions: West Pakistan (containing Pathans, Panjabis, Beluchis) & East Pakistan (containing the Bengalis).
 A large-scale migration took place after that.
 Hindus were almost completely wiped out of West Pakistan.
 But lots of Hindus remained in East Pakistan (now Bangladesh) and many Muslims in India.